 We think that option-combining the tax credit with their Medicaid revenues-will enable them to achieve the economy, a scale where they can provide a higher level of care for all of their at-orbelow poverty level population far better than is the case today.

-The Chairman.
+below poverty level population far better than is the case today.
+The CHAIRMAN.
 Well, the 20-percent growth that we are seeing now that is taking place in the coverage of Medicaid, most of that is to mothers, infants, and children.